Extinction and Persistence in a Stochastic Mpox Model with Hawkes-type Self-Excitation: Global Existence and Positivity of the Solution

 where $\mathbb{I}_{A_m(\omega)}$ is the indicator function of $A_m$.
 Letting $m$ increase to infinity, we find a contradiction: $\infty>\mathcal{V}(\mathcal{X}(0))+\hat{K}T=\infty.$ Thus, the assumption $\mathrm{P} \{\tau_{\infty}<\infty\}>0$ must be false, and $\tau_{\infty}=\infty$ a.s.
 The non-negativity of the solution is guaranteed as a product of the argument above due to the definition of $(\tau_m)_{m\geq m_0}$ and $\tau_{\infty}=\infty$ a.s. \end{proof} }

 \begin{remark} Compared to the diffusion-only Mpox model in \cite{Rahman2025}, the inclusion of Hawkes self-exciting jumps requires two additional conditions.
-First, we assume a subcritical excitation kernel

-which ensures that the intensity $\lambda_{t,i}$ remains uniformly bounded and prevents explosive jump cascades.
+First, we assume a subcritical excitation kernel $ \int_0^\infty \nu_i(s)\,ds < 1, $ which ensures that the intensity $\lambda_{t,i}$ remains uniformly bounded and prevents explosive jump cascades.
 Second, we impose $\varepsilon_i(y)\ge 0$, so that jumps act as nonnegative multiplicative perturbations, preserving positivity of the compartments and allowing the logarithmic Lyapunov arguments to hold. \end{remark}